-Since the log-log model has an r-squared that is larger than that of the simple linear model (0.30 vs 0.12), and because it better satisfies the condition of heteroskedasticity (as seen in the figure above), I report all conclusions for the log-log model.
+The log-log model has an r-squared that is larger than that of the simple linear model (0.30 vs 0.12), and it better satisfies the condition of heteroskedasticity (as seen in the figure above.
+Since there appear to be two outliers, I also considered using the robust regression technique of Mestimation according to Maronna et al. (2019); however, the output of the robust regression, which can be found in Appendix 2, is not meaningfully different from the ordinary least squares regression.
+Accordingly, I will report results for the log-log model using ordinary least squares regression.

 This model indicates that market dispersion has a statistically significant positive relationship with dispersion of mutual fund alpha.
 A 10% increase in market dispersion is associated with about a 6% increase in dispersion of mutual fund alphas.
 This result is consistent with de Silva, Sapra and Thorley (2001), who demonstrated that market dispersion is associated with dispersion of mutual fund returns.
 This result also suggests that it is unwise for an investor to make allocations to a particular fund based on that fund's alpha during a period of high market dispersion.
 Since times of high market dispersion are associated with high dispersion of fund alphas, it is difficult to discern whether that alpha is the result of manager skill or random chance.